SlapOS/slapos/documentation/source/rest.rst

 Internal authentication
 +++++++++++++++++++++++

+**Note**: This authentication mechanism will change.
+Avoid implementation for now.

 In case if client of API does not fulfill X509 authentication it has a chance to use token based authentication (after obtaining proper token).